Table of Contents

 Board review style question #4

-The molecular pathogenesis of most cases of dermatofibrosarcoma protuberans is characterized by the following fusion gene product:
+The molecular pathogenesis of most cases of dermatofibrosarcoma protuberans is characterized by which of the following fusion gene products?

 Board review style answer #4

-C. COL1A1::PDGFB.
-COL6A3::PDGFD is only rarely encountered in dermatofibrosarcoma protuberans; COL6A3::CSF1 is found in a subset of tenosynovial giant cell tumors; COL1A1::USP6 may be present in myositis ossificans, fibro-osseous pseudotumor of the digits and aneurysmal bone cyst.
+B. COL1A1::PDGFB.
+COL6A3::CSF1 is found in a subset of tenosynovial giant cell tumors.
+COL6A3::PDGFD is only rarely encountered in dermatofibrosarcoma protuberans.
+COL1A1::USP6 may be present in myositis ossificans, a fibro-osseous pseudotumor of the digits and aneurysmal bone cyst.

 Comment Here